 - For drift detection, the baseline is the statistical distribution of the feature's values seen in production in the recent past.

-Categorical and numerical features
+Statistical distribution for categorical and numerical features

 For categorical features, the computed distribution is the number or percentage of instances of each possible value of the feature.
 For numerical features, we divide the range of possible feature values into equal intervals, and compute the number or percentage of feature values that fall in each interval.